• HOME

 Pie crust cutouts being brushed with egg wash and sprinkled with cinnamon sugar.

-• Next, sprinkle with cinnamon sugar.
+• Step 4: Next, sprinkle with cinnamon sugar.

 Cookies on baking sheet before and after baking.